-These are the earnings on which we base your premium pension.
+These are the earnings on which we base your classic plus pension.
 Your final pensionable earnings will be whichever is the best of:

 your last 12 months’ pensionable earnings; or